It’s not unusual to see a School Librarian post something like this on my listservs:

 • Sharing & reflecting – The last several minutes of the period is our by-table book checkout and I can talk to each student about the books they’ve chosen.

-From the first Library Orientation visit, 6g ELA teachers liked my adoption of the RWW model, but their big concern was moving students for the half-period each of classroom and library every other week.
-(If you know anything about 6th graders, you understand!)
-After studying their new curriculum I could see opportunities to bring certain activities into the library for a more enriching experience covering the entire class period.
+With the first Library Orientation visit, 6g ELA teachers liked my adoption of the Workshop model, but I knew I could do more.
+I studied the new scope & sequence, and I could see opportunities for Library Lessons that would provide a more enriching experience covering the entire class period.

-6g ELA teachers and I began to work together, customizing Library Lessons with their Literary Text Unit Themes and integrating their classroom learning activities into a full-period Library Lesson visit.
+Teachers and I collaborated to customize Library Lessons with Literary Text Unit Themes and integrate their classroom learning activities into a full-period Library Lesson visit.
 The new Library Lessons are spread out over the entire unit, yet we still allow plenty of time for book browsing and silent reading.
 Because we collaborated, English Language Arts is intricately woven into every-other-week library visits, and the content and pacing of curriculum is not just preserved, but enhanced.

 I’ve adapted 6th grade Literary Text Units for use by any middle school librarian.
 Narrative text, Expository text, and Persuasion units are available from No Sweat Library, my TeachersPayTeachers store.
 A poetry unit and units for 7th grade are under construction.